 Shoes come in different widths such as medium, wide, and extra wide widths.
 There is also a third factor that directly influences how shoes fit and that is called the instep of the foot.
 I believe that 8 out of 10 parents don’t know what the instep of the foot is.
 The instep is the top of our feet, which frequently goes unnoticed when fitting the shoes.
 If a child has a high instep, they will require a deeper shoe so the top of the foot doesn’t rub against the top of the shoe.

 All of these factors play huge roles in the way shoes fit, which is why it is always best to have your kids’ shoes fitted by a person who knows what they are doing.
-Start by reading this post where I describe how to buy shoes for kids.
-You can find that post here:

 In this post, I will describe how to make sure your kids’ shoes fit and provide you with a description of the best fitting shoes for children!